jesfus/playwrightBDD/README.md

 - **Firefox:** Uses the configuration for "Desktop Firefox".
   This configuration file is tailored for running Playwright tests with BDD features, managing test execution in different environments, and supporting multiple browser targets.

-# e2e folder
+## e2e folder

-This is the most important folder where developer will be working for test creation/definition.
+This is the most important folder where the developer will be working for test creation/definition.
-Into this folder we can find 3 subfoldes: features/fixures/steps
+Into this folder, we can find 3 subfolders: features/fixures/steps

-## Features folder
+### e2e/features folder

-As was defined in the **playwright.config.ts** file in this folder will contain all **.feature** files for BDD feature scenarios tests definition.
+As was defined in the **playwright.config.ts** file ihis folder will contain all **.feature** files for BDD feature scenarios tests definition.
 As an example:

 ```bash